 Although the academic component is the heart of the program, it is not the only reason to be in the Honors Program.
 Honors students have access to special living accommodations on campus, unique field trips/outings, research grants and internships, many social events, and individualized mentoring/advising for prestigious scholarships.
 Plans for the coming year include a retreat at the Chautauqua Institution, theatrical performances at the Shakespeare and Shaw Festivals in Ontario, Canada, a book club and film series, monthly luncheons with faculty and area personalities, an ice cream social, a Jeopardy contest, a Christmas party, the annual Honors banquet at an area restaurant, snow tubing, a talent show, a trip to a major city, and so on.
 Almost all events are completely free to Honors students.

 The All-College Honors Program at Canisius College is not for every student.
-For the most part, it is for those students who have excelled in high school (top 10 percent of high school rank or 94 high school average or 3.8 grade point average or 1300 SAT or 700 verbal and/or 28 ACT) and who choose to come into the program.
+For the most part, it is for those students who have excelled in high school (top 10 percent of high school rank or 94 high school average or 1290 SAT and/or 27 ACT) and who choose to come into the program.
 On occasion, Honors welcomes students with unusual talents and experiences whose scores may be somewhat lower than these benchmarks.